ros-drivers/microstrain_mips/microstrain_inertial_examples/README.md

-# ROS-MSCL Examples Readme
+# Microstrain Examples

 A example listener node is provided in to demonstrate a very basic C++ node that subscribes to and displays some of the data published by the ros_mscl driver.

 Over time we will provide more robust and varied examples in both C++ and Python, but in the meantime we hope this helps in quickly testing to ensure everything is installed and working properly!

-Prerequisite: completed setup and build steps found [here](https://github.com/LORD-MicroStrain/ROS-MSCL).
+Prerequisite: completed setup and build steps found [here](../).

 #### Create the example package
-1. If the entire ROS-MSCL package, including the `microstrain_examples` directory, is not already there move the `microstrain_examples` package to the `your_workspace/src` folder.
+1. If the entire microstrain_inertial package, including the `microstrain_inertial_examples` directory, is not already there move the `microstrain_inertial_examples` package to the `your_workspace/src` folder.

-2. Locate and register the package to the workspace: `rospack find microstrain_examples`
+2. Locate and register the package to the workspace: `rospack find microstrain_inertial_examples`

 3. Build your workspace: